davesheinbein/ui-kit-modern/src/components/Chart/Explanation.md

 ## Overview

 The `Chart` folder implements a highly flexible, configuration-driven chart UI system for modern React applications.
-It provides a single, unified `Chart` component that can render a wide variety of chart-related UIs—such as legends, tooltips, filter controls, and chart controls—based on a `kind` prop and configuration.
+It provides a single, `Chart` component that can render a wide variety of chart-related UIs—such as legends, tooltips, filter controls, and chart controls—based on a `kind` prop and configuration.
 The system is designed to be DRY, extensible, and easy to use, supporting both direct usage and factory/preset patterns for rapid development.

 ## Key Files